CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

    d) **Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC)**

     Atmospheric and oceanic forcing are available from the 2019-2020 Multidisciplinary Drifting Observatory for the Study of Arctic Climate (MOSAiC) expedition :cite:`Clemens-Sewall24`.
+The atmospheric forcing is available minutely and the oceanic forcing is available daily.
+These data are based on observations from a collection of drifting ice floes in the Arctic Ocean.
+MOSAiC

 3) **Climatological** - Maykut and Untersteiner 1971 :cite:`Maykut71`